 The Atlantic sturgeon is the largest of the three sturgeons found in New York State.
 They can live 30 to 60 years, grow 6 to 14 feet in length, and can weigh 200 pounds or more.
 Individuals weighing up to 800 pounds and measuring 14 feet in length have been documented and even larger fish have been reported (Smith 1985).

 This anadromous species is found in the Hudson River north to the dam in Troy.
 It has suffered substantial declines from historical numbers, due to overfishing, and a harvest moratorium was imposed in 1996.
-Although the Hudson River population is one of two populations that are presumed to be the healthiest in the United States (Atlantic Sturgeon Status Review Team 2007), the stock is at its lowest level in the past 120 years (New York State Department of Environmental Conservation 2006), and the species is a candidate for federal listing.
+Although the Hudson River population is one of two populations that are presumed to be the healthiest in the United States (Atlantic Sturgeon Status Review Team 2007), the stock is at its lowest level in the past 120 years (New York State Department of Environmental Conservation 2006), and the NYB distinct population segment is listed as endangered under the ESA.
+In both freshwater and marine systems, it is threatened by bycatch.
+While juvenile abundance indices show signs of improvement (Pendelton and Adams, 2021), the population is still low and the low # of element occurrences lead the species to be ranked an S1.

 Atlantic sturgeon populations in the Hudson River are reported to have declined substantially from overharvest from commercial fishing through 1996, when a harvest moratorium was imposed (Sturgeon Notes, Cornell University, November 1993; Atlantic Sturgeon Status Review Team 1998; NMFS 1998 in NatureServe 2007).
-The species may be stable at current population levels, which are the lowest in the past 120 years (New York State Department of Environmental Conservation 2006).
+The species appears to be stable at current population levels, which are the lowest in the past 120 years (New York State Department of Environmental Conservation 2006).
+Data from the NYDEC juvenile index suggests that the trends in juveniles may be improving but more years of data collection are needed (ASMFC, 2017; Pendelton and Adams, 2021).
+An abundance index for adult sturgeon is also needed.
+Generation lengths are uncertain for this species and may range between 30 and 60 years (based on age of maturity estimates ASMFC, 2017).
+Most long-term fishery independent surveys began in the early 1980s, which was the time frame utilized for this short-term trend assessment.

 Restriction of fisheries that have the greatest bycatch, both spatially and temporally, are needed.
 The moratorium on the possession of Atlantic sturgeon should also be maintained (New York State Department of Environmental Conservation 2006).